 Part One: Classroom Training

 Through instruction and practice, our staff and trainers present overviews on the biggest issues facing our environment and case studies on defining campaigns.
-Our trainers will also teach a variety of valuable skills, such as volunteer recruitment, campaign planning, public speaking, fundraising and much more.
+You’ll also learn and practice a variety of valuable skills, both in the classroom and in a campaign, with immediate personal feedback from our trainers.
+You’ll learn volunteer recruitment, campaign planning, public speaking, fundraising and much more.

 Part Two: Field Training on Real Campaigns

-Green Corps organizers receive the bulk of their training through hands-on experience working on behalf of organizations such as the Wilderness Society and the Climate Reality Project.
+Green Corps organizers receive the bulk of their training through hands-on experience working on behalf of organizations such as The Wilderness Society and Al Gore’s Climate Reality Project.
 Organizers will use the skills they learn in their classroom training to work on some of the most pressing issues of the day.
 Their responsibilities will include recruiting, training and supervising volunteers, planning and running visibility events, securing media coverage, and building strong coalitions.

 Over the course of the year, Green Corps organizers lead three to five different campaigns in communities across the country.
 By working with several different campaign partners, organizers experience a diversity of issues, tactics and organizations.
 Green Corps organizers travel to different cities for campaigns, allowing them to work in different communities and constituencies.

 For example, last year a team of four organizers worked on behalf of The Wilderness Society in Ohio, Tennessee and West Virginia to defend bedrock conservation laws from being repealed.
 These organizers recruited more than 550 individuals to events for the campaign and developed more than 40 committed volunteers to continue the work going forward.
 Another Green Corps team worked with Bold Alliance (an offshoot of Bold Nebraska) to oppose the Dakota Access Pipeline.
 The team mobilized hundreds of people to march in a rally in Des Moines, Iowa, near the path of the pipeline.